-Tesco reported to regulator over Clubcard prices
+Tesco accused of unclear Clubcard pricing by Which?

 - Published

-The consumer group Which? has reported Tesco to the UK's competition watchdog over its Clubcard prices.
+Consumer group Which? has reported Tesco to the UK's competition watchdog over its Clubcard prices.

 The Tesco Clubcard is a loyalty scheme that offers members discounted prices on products.